abdllahdev/thoth/README.md

 # Thoth: A Domain-Specific Language for Multitier Web Development

 > DISCLAIMER
-> This is just a proof-of-concept it wasn't built to be used for real-world applications and the code in this repository is not production-ready.
+> This is just a proof-of-concept.
+The DSL was never intended to be used in production.
 USE ON YOUR OWN RISK.

 Thoth is a powerful multitier domain-specific language (DSL) that revolutionizes the way developers build web applications.
 By combining the functionality of the database, server, and client tiers into a single, mono-linguistic program, Thoth eliminates the need for excessive boilerplate code and simplifies the entire development process.